gmegh/fitsimagevoy/README.md

 ## Next Steps

+We're committed to continuously enhancing FitsImageVOY.
+Here are some planned improvements:

 ### Copy to Clipboard

 Copy relevant information or visualizations to the clipboard for easy sharing or further analysis.